aurbano/procedural-maps/README.md

-# Hive UI
+# Procedural Map Generator

+Online tool to test different parameters for a 2D procedurally generated map.

-WebGL rendering using [Pixi.js](https://www.pixijs.com/) of our Hive game.
+It uses WebGL rendering using [Pixi.js](https://www.pixijs.com/) of our Hive game.